NivenT/nivent.github.io/_posts/blog/2019-03-24-dedekind-domain.md

 date: 2019-03-26 00:00:00
 ---

 I've wanted to write this post for a long time now.
-Dedekind domain's are, objectively, the best rings in existence, and their greatness stems from one fact: ideals in a Dedekind domain factor uniquely into (finite) products of prime ideals.
+Dedekind domain's are, objectively, the best rings in existence [^2], and their greatness stems from one fact: ideals in a Dedekind domain factor uniquely into (finite) products of prime ideals.
 However, I've never seen a proof of this fact that I liked (i.e. one that's straightforward enough for me to actually remember) [^1], and so this post is my attempt to remedy this situation.
 Like (almost) always, I'll start by introducing some background I'll need in the proof, and then I'll actually get into the good stuff in a separate section.

 # Background